andreabradpitto/Mentore-Group-Project/README.md

 ## :information_source: Instructions

-A simple guide on how to use the GUI can be found in the Help page of **mentore**.
+A simple guide on how to use the GUI can be found directly in the Help page of **mentore**.

 ## 📰 Additional information